 Why does giving to CSF matter?
 In 2013, the California State legislature enacted the Local Control Funding Formula, sending all property tax dollars to Sacramento for distribution across the state.
 Despite the property taxes our residents pay, Coronado Unified School District receives $1600 less per child than San Diego Unified and other districts!
 That's why it is imperative that we raise funds for our school children.

 2019-2020 PROGRAM FUNDING

-During the 2018-19 school year, CSF and CUSD staff established a goal of revisiting existing CSF Funding Guidelines.
-With the goal or streamlining messaging for potential donors and aligning resources in a thoughtful and cohesive manner, staff reviewed existing programs to develop two distinct pathways to provide value added experiences from students grades TK through 12 in the areas of Science, Technology, Engineering and Math (STEM), and Arts.
+Over the years, the Coronado Schools Foundation (CSF) has continued to be responsive to the needs of Coronado Unified teachers and students.
+During the 2018-19 school year, CSF's Program Committee chaired by Claudia Gallant, worked closely with Coronado Unified School District (CUSD) staff, and established a goal of revising existing CSF Program Funding Guidelines for Site Grants.
+With the goal of streamlining messaging for potential donors and aligning resources in a thoughtful and cohesive manner, staff reviewed existing programs to develop two distinct pathways that provide value added experiences for students grades TK through 12: